Prosumma/CoreDataQueryInterface/README.md

 }
 ```

-Iteration swallows errors and simply returns an empty result if it cannot execute.
-A more sophisticated way is to use one of the _query execution methods._
+Iteration swallows errors and simply does not iterate if an error occurs.
+A more sophisticated way is to use one of the _query execution methods_, such as `all`.

 ```swift
 let query = EntityQuery.from(Employee).filter() { employee in employee.department.name == "Sales" }